Why Choose Wordpress

 WordPress Uses Standards Based Structural Markup

-WordPress uses standards-based XHTML with CSS which not only helps to ensure cross-browser compatibility but has many more benefits such as improving SEO and maintenance efficiency and much, much more.
+WordPress uses standards-based XHTML Extensible Markup Language with CSS Cascading Style Sheets which not only helps to ensure cross-browser compatibility but has many more benefits such as improving SEO Search Engine Optimization and maintenance efficiency and much, much more.

 WordPress Themes Make it Possible to Produce Custom Designs

 WordPress is no longer just blogging software.
 Thousands of small, medium, and large businesses are realizing the benefits of using this open source CMS.
 It's free, easy to install and very well supported.
 Because WordPress creates the underlying code, not the design, your current website or new design can be converted to run on WordPress.
 The default, standard theme can be altered or completely replaced with your own custom design or theme.